CO2 Capture Using Electrical Energy

-MIT and Siemens Corporation are developing a process to separate CO2 from the exhaust of coal-fired power plants by using electrical energy to chemically activate and deactivate sorbents--materials that absorb gases.
+Massachusetts Institute of Technology (MIT) and Siemens Corporation are developing a process to separate CO2 from the exhaust of coal-fired power plants by using electrical energy to chemically activate and deactivate sorbents—materials that absorb gases.
 The team found that certain sorbents bond to CO2 when they are activated by electrical energy and then transported through a specialized separator that deactivates the molecule and releases it for storage.
 This method directly uses the electricity from the power plant, which is a more efficient but more expensive form of energy than heat, though the ease and simplicity of integrating it into existing coal-fired power plants reduces the overall cost of the technology.
 This process could cost as low as $31 per ton of CO2 stored.

 If successful, MIT's method would use electrical energy to store CO2 at lower cost than current technologies, limiting the increased cost of carbon capture and storage for coal-fired power plants.

 Enabling continued use of domestic coal for electricity generation will preserve the stability of the electric grid.